Brass Alloys

 To improve hardness and wear it is usually deposited on to a substrate or alloyed with other metals.

-For manual polishing of Copper use Pristine with a ventilated mop and if more colour is required use Atlas or Chromax with a loosefold delta buff.
+For manual polishing of Copper use Pristine with a ventilated mop and if more colour is required use Atlas or Nico with a loosefold delta buff.

 It should be noted that copper will develop a patina over time due to exposure to Oxygen or other substances.
 To be kept shiny it can be coated with Finishing Wax.